alexa-samples/skill-sample-nodejs-fact/README.md

 	Alexa, start space facts
 	```

 ## Customization

 1. ```./skill.json```

    Change the skill name, example phrase, icons, testing instructions etc ...

-   Remember than many information are locale-specific and must be changed for each locale (en-GB and en-US)
+   Remember that many details are language-specific and must be changed for each locale (en-GB, en-US, de-DE).

    See the Skill [Manifest Documentation](https://developer.amazon.com/docs/smapi/skill-manifest.html) for more information.